• Home

 The Magic of Succession Gardening

-In December, we seeded a vibrant mix of cornflowers, poppies, Queen Anne’s lace, larkspur, and sweet peas—all carefully timed to establish strong root systems before winter.
+In December, we seeded a vibrant mix of cornflowers, poppies, Queen Anne’s lace, larkspur, and sweet peas, all carefully timed to establish strong root systems before winter.
 With early planting (as soon as March or April), these hardy annuals burst into bloom just when the garden needs them most, creating a dynamic, ever-changing landscape.
+Hardy annuals bloom early and will flower through June and some into July.
+In addition to blooming in June, these annuals knit together a beautiful planting scheme with the evolving summer perennials.

 Learn more about Andrew Wiley's poetic gardening style